Because monosodium glutamate (MSG) is used widely as a food ingredient, a great deal of research has been completed on MSG safety and efficacy.

 For nearly a century, monosodium glutamate has been used safely and effectively in the food supply.
-Because monosodium glutamate is used widely as a food ingredient, a great deal of research has been completed on its safety and efficacy.
 Hundreds of scientific studies have been conducted on glutamate with the focus on its use as a food ingredient.
 This extensive research, conducted and reviewed by scientists and regulatory agencies around the world, combined with its long history of use, clearly demonstrates that monosodium glutamate is safe.

 Monosodium glutamate is approved by governments world-wide, including those in the US, Europe, Japan and other Asian countries, North and South America, Africa and Australia and New Zealand.

 Examples of government and third-party endorsements include:

 Food Standards Australia New Zealand (FSANZ) have published information about MSG safety on their website, stating that ” The overwhelming evidence from a large number of scientific studies is that MSG is safe for the general population at the levels typically incorporated into various foods.
 This has been confirmed by a number of expert bodies.”
 Visit Website

 The New South Wales Government Food Authority in Australia has produced information for consumers on monosodium glutamate, confirming its safety: Visit Website

 The Food Advisory Consumer Service (FACS) of South Africa is South Africa’s first independent food and nutrition consumer service, launched to provide consumers with information on food and nutrition issues which is both relevant and scientifically correct.
 The service has a webpage dedicated to monosodium glutamate.
 Entitled “Monosodium Glutamate (MSG) – The Facts,” the information explains what monosodium glutamate is and confirms that it “has been used to enhance food flavours for many years, and has been thoroughly researched.”